EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 Jenkins has a plugin that can be installed to provide helpers within your declarative pipeline definition that would have made it trivial to change the configured remote Git server, but there was one catch.
 Due to a long-standing bug it did not work within declarative pipelines.

-Our other option was to directly invoke Git within a stage in the pipeline, which also didn't work because of issues with the UID alias within the Jenkins container image (that we did manage to resolve by building a registry image within Jenkins, but the solution added so much complexity that we abandoned it).
+Our other option was to directly invoke the Git CLI within a stage in the pipeline, which also didn't work because of issues with the UID alias within the Jenkins container image.
+(We did manage to resolve the UID issue by building a container image within Jenkins, but the solution added so much complexity that we abandoned it).

-Eventually we created a separate pipeline using an older syntax that was compatible with the Git plugin, and we had our main pipeline trigger this pipeline when it needed to make a commit.
+Eventually we created a _separate_ pipeline using an older syntax that was compatible with the Git plugin, and we had our main pipeline trigger this pipeline when it needed to make a commit.

 As for publishing to S3, there is a [Jenkins S3 publisher plugin](https://github.com/jenkinsci/pipeline-aws-plugin) that may be configured to publish artifacts to S3.
 In both instances the plugins could be configured via IaC by modifying our earlier Jenkins deployment configuration referenced by the helmfile.
 Redeploying the CI system in order to allow a pipeline to push a file to S3 felt heavy-handed.